-- In a very tight area, for example where a floor is only 1.50 sq. metres in a small en suite shower room, if a very large tile is selected, it might be case that almost every tile will end up being cut.
-We recommend that the likes of a 60 x 60 cm tile, five tiles of which would cover that area, would not be chosen.
+- If large tiles are used in a very tight area (e.g. a 1.5 sqm floor in an en suite) it might be the case that almost every tile would end up being cut.
+We would not recommend installing a 60 x 60cm tile, five tiles of which would be needed, in such a space.
 The same applies to bathroom walls – it doesn’t make sense to put a 75 cm wide tile in a shower cubicle that is only 80cm wide.

 - Note that larger tiles tend to need more adhesive for installation.
 This is because such tiles cannot follow the minor undulations in your walls and floors in the same way that small tiles can.
 Because of this, all the tiles need to be raised up slightly to meet the highest point, requiring extra adhesive beneath,